List of television series canceled before airing an episode: A

-Attempted revival of Charlie's Angels that was proposed for the then-new Fox network produced by Aaron Spelling in the wake of the 1988 Writers Guild of America strike, allowing the re-use of scripts from the original series without the need for writers.
-Four women (including Téa Leoni) were selected to star.
+Attempted revival of Charlie's Angels that was proposed for the then-new Fox network produced by Aaron Spelling in the wake of the 1988 Writers Guild of America strike.
+This would allow for the re-use of scripts from the original series without the need for writers.
+Four women (including Téa Leoni) were cast in the starring roles.
 It was renamed Angels '89 due to production delays taking it into the following calendar year.
 It was eventually abandoned the next year after the settlement of the writer's strike.